Irvine Colocation: A Guide to Data Centers in Orange County

 Frequently Asked Questions About Irvine Colocation

-What Factors Affect the Pricing of Colocation Services in Irvine?
+What Factors Affect the Pricing of Irvine Data Centers?

-Here are some key factors that can impact the pricing of colocation services:
+Here are some key factors that can impact the pricing of an Irvine data center:

-- Space: Colocation providers typically charge businesses based on the physical space they require to house their IT equipment.
-This pricing can range from a single rack or cabinet to an entire data center floor or more.
+• Space: Colocation providers typically charge businesses based on the physical space they require to house their IT equipment.
+This pricing can range from a single rack unit (RU), to a cabinet (42RU), and up to an entire data center floor.

-- Power: Colocation facilities charge a premium for power.
-Sometimes, customers pay based on a fixed rate per kilowatt-hour (kWh) or a flat fee for a set amount of power consumption.
+• Power: Colocation facilities charge a premium for power.
+Sometimes, colocation clients pay based on a fixed rate per kilowatt-hour (kWh) or a flat fee for a set amount of power consumption.

-- Bandwidth: Irvine data centers may also charge businesses based on the network bandwidth required to connect to the internet and other networks.
+• Bandwidth: Irvine data centers may also charge businesses based on the network bandwidth required to connect to the internet and other networks.
 Customers can pay a flat fee for a set amount of bandwidth or a fixed rate per megabit per second (Mbps).
+Connectivity options vary by provider with carrier-neutral data centers being preferred.

-- Additional services: Sometimes, colocation facilities may offer other services like remote hands, managed services, disaster recovery, and hosting.
+• Additional services: Sometimes, colocation facilities may offer other services like remote hands, managed services, disaster recovery, cloud computing, dedicated servers, and VPS hosting.
+Data center quality varies.
+Make sure your selected provider offers the secure facility, office space and conference rooms, and managed services your business requires.

 How Do I Choose the Right Retail Colocation Provider?